Deepfake pornography

-Deepfake pornography, or simply fake pornography, is a type of synthetic pornography that is created via altering already-existing photographs or video by applying deepfake technology to the images of the participants.
-The use of deepfake pornography has sparked controversy because it involves the making and sharing of realistic videos featuring non-consenting individuals and is sometimes used for revenge porn.
-Efforts are being made to combat these ethical concerns through legislation and technology-based solutions.
+Deepfake pornography is generative AI pornography created by altering existing photographs or videos, using deepfake technology, to modify the appearance of the depicted individuals, typically without consent.
+Deepfake pornography is controversial and has been the subject of lawsuits and criminal investigations because users create and distribute realistic photos and videos of non-consenting individuals, sometimes including minors.
+It has been used for revenge porn.
+Many countries have criminalized deepfake pornography through legislative measures and technological solutions.

 History

 The term "deepfake" was coined in 2017 on a Reddit forum where users shared altered pornographic videos created using machine learning algorithms.
 It is a combination of the word "deep learning", which refers to the program used to create the videos, and "fake" meaning the videos are not real.
+Deepfake pornography is a type of fake nude photography.

 Deepfake pornography was originally created on a small individual scale using a combination of machine learning algorithms, computer vision techniques, and AI software.
 The process began by gathering a large amount of source material (including both images and videos) of a person's face, and then using a deep learning model to train a Generative Adversarial Network to create a fake video that convincingly swaps the face of the source material onto the body of a pornographic performer.
 However, the production process has significantly evolved since 2018, with the advent of several public apps that have largely automated the process.
-Since 2023, several AI apps available on the app stores are capable of "nudify-ing" user provided photos to generate non-consensual deepfake pornography.

-Deepfake pornography is sometimes confused with fake nude photography, but the two are mostly different.
-Fake nude photography typically uses non-sexual images and merely makes it appear that the people in them are nude.
+While several AI "nudification" apps emerged on mainstream platforms like Google Play and the Apple App Store around 2023, major tech storefronts have since implemented stricter policies and automated detection to ban such software.
+Consequently, the proliferation of non-consensual deepfake pornography has largely shifted to decentralized websites, specialized online forums, and third-party messaging bot ecosystems.